-When organizing homeschool co-op events, if we can incorporate preschool through high school it’s an absolute win!
-So I want to share with you our tips and set up so that you can easily create a workshop for your group as well!
+When organizing homeschool co-op events, if we can incorporate preschool through high school, it’s an absolute win.
+So I want to share our tips and set up with you so that you can quickly create a workshop for your group as well.

 - Choose your venue.
-For this particular workshop, we needed a venue with a screen or monitor large enough for our students to see the screen since a large part of this activity is being able to visually see the instructor and hear the directions.
-We used a local church facility, but when choosing venues make sure you always scout the venue out in person first to make sure it will work.
-Decide on maximum headcount or search for a venue to accommodate the size of your group.
+For this particular workshop, we needed a venue with a screen or monitor large enough for our students to see the screen since a large part of this activity is being able to see the instructor and hear the directions.
+We used a local church facility, but when choosing venues, make sure you always scout the place out in person to make sure it will work.
+Decide on maximum headcount or search for an area to accommodate the size of your group.

 - Technical.
-The next thing I wanted to do was check that my computer had the right cords, and capability to stream the tutorial videos onto their viewing screen.
-Check wifi capability etc.
+The next thing I do is check that my computer has the right cords and the capability to stream the tutorial videos onto their viewing screen.
+Always check Wi-Fi capability etc.

 - Announce the event to your group.
 We use Meetup.com to organize our events and RSVPs.
-It is the most simple way to organize if you have 30+ families or more, and over the years I have tried a few different platforms to organize our group.
-We set up the event on the calendar using very specific event details; when, where, and how.
+It is the most straightforward way to manage if you have 30+ families or more, and over the years, I have tried a few different platforms to organize our group.
+We set up the calendar event using specific event details; when, where, and how.
 People like to know what to expect, and an organized event is always a pleasant one.
-Include everything, cost per person and what the cost covers.
-For this event, the cost per person included the usage of the licensed tutorial, all the supplies, and a small love gift to the church for the use of their facility.
+Include everything, cost per person, and what the cost covers.
+For this event, the price per person included using the licensed tutorial and all of the supplies.
+We also added a small love gift to the church for the use of their facility.

 - Supplies.
-For this event we used dollar store table cloths, we wanted an easy clean up, so these were easy to pull off and toss in the trash.
-We used a few large packages of baby wipes; you could do one per table or share.
-We ordered a large package of chalk pastels and broke the needed colors in half to make more to spread around the room; we placed them on paper plates in the center of each table.
+We used disposable dollar store party tablecloths for this event, we wanted an easy cleanup, and these were easy to pull off and toss in the trash.
+You will also need a few large packages of baby wipes; you could do one per table or share.
+We ordered a large box of chalk pastels and broke the necessary colors in half to make more to spread around the room; we placed them on paper plates in the center of each table.
 We purchased construction paper and printer paper in bulk.
 That’s it!
 Super simple.

 - Siblings.
 We chose a separate room in the church and used toys & books for all the siblings too small to participate.
 We had a couple of moms volunteer to read stories to keep the littles occupied.

-If you have any questions about setting up an event for your coop, reach out to us.
+If you have any questions about setting up an event for your co-op, reach out to me.
 There is no better feeling than bringing homeschool families together to learn and experience something new.